snastase/snastase.github.io/_pages/cv.md

 ## Invited talks
 ---

+**Nastase, S. A.** (2022, March). *Ecological insights into the neural machinery for communication and cooperation*.
+Invited talk at the Music Cognition Lab at Princeton University, Princeton, NJ.

+**Nastase, S. A.** (2022, February). *Speaker–listener neural coupling underlies successful communication*.
+Invited talk at the Columbia Narrative Medicine Program, New York, NY.

 **Nastase, S. A.** (2021, November). *Ecological perspectives on the neural machinery for communication and cooperation*.
 Invited talk at the Institute for Research in Fundamental Sciences (IPM), Tehran, Iran.

 **Nastase, S. A.** (2021, August). *Ecological perspectives on the neural machinery for communication and cooperation*.
 Invited talk at University of Western Ontario, London, ON, Canada.